SmartTokenLabs/TokenScript/doc/design_paper.md

-In the case of purchasing a share of a company, the right to enjoy dividend is the entire delivery.
+In the case of purchasing a share of a company, the right to enjoy the dividend is the entire delivery.
 There is no consumable component of that purchase.
 In the case of purchasing a BigMac, the consumable is the entire delivery.
 There is no rights component to that purchase.
 These are purchases purely for rights and consumables, respectively.

-But most transactions fall between those two kinds.
+But most transactions fall between these two kinds.

 Online purchases, for example, are usually either an exchange between currency with a promise to deliver physical goods or the right to pick it up from the local post office, which is a right until redeemed.
 A ticket is a type of consumable that is always sold as a right because the consumable service is not available at the time of purchase.
 In these examples, the purchaser obtains a right as the result of the transaction which can later be redeemed for consumables.